 This is about broken trust.
 Institute random searches of possessions and personal space for several weeks or months.
 Teens should understand that building back trust takes time.

-Let Teens Choose the Punishment
+Let Teens Choose the Consequences for Teenage Drinking

 Kids can be very hard on themselves.
 Parents are often surprised when a kid suggests giving up all electronics, doing extra chores, and skipping a trip to the beach with their best friend’s family.
 You may find yourself reigning in their suggestions, so both of you feel the punishment is fair.